MohideenSheikSulaiman/SwiftConnect/Usage.md

 }
 ```

-Error handling can be really tricky, it has no unified standards across all the backend developers, some people return an array, some people return a dictionary, some people use "message" other use "msg" and so on, the possibilities are unlimited so when I initially decided to approach this I thought to myself "well, let's leave that to the developer" which leaves us to an important question, How does Connect handle errors ?
+Error handling can be really tricky, it has no unified standards across all the backend developers, some people return an array, some people return a dictionary, some people use "message" other use "msg" and so on, the possibilities are unlimited so when I initially decided to approach this I thought to myself "well, let's leave that to the developer" which leaves us to an important question, How does SwiftConnect handle errors ?

-First and foremost Connect assumes a request is successful if it's status code is within the acceptable range (200..<300) but in case it fails and the error code is something that's unacceptable that's where the ErrorHandler kicks in and calls "handle(response: [String: Any])" and its your own responsibility to decide the error that will be thrown.
+First and foremost SwiftConnect assumes a request is successful if it's status code is within the acceptable range (200..<300) but in case it fails and the error code is something that's unacceptable that's where the ErrorHandler kicks in and calls "handle(response: [String: Any])" and its your own responsibility to decide the error that will be thrown.
 You may even return nil in case you assume that the request is successful even when it failed (for some reason ?).

 If you don't provide ErrorHandler and just use the default implementation it's going to lookup the following keys (msg, messge, error, err) before giving up and throwing a generic error.